dereneaton/ipyrad/docs/tutorial_advanced_cli.rst

     New file params-data1.txt created in /home/deren/Documents/ipyrad

-As you can see, this created a new default params file for our Assembly.
-Next use a text editor to make the changes below inside ``params-data1.txt``.
+As you can see, this created a new  params file for our Assembly.
+We need to edit this file since it contains only default values.
+Use any text editor to open the params file ``params-data1.txt`` and enter the values below for parameters 1, 2, and 3.
 All other parameters can be left at their default values for now.
+This tells ipyrad that we are going to use the name ``iptutorial`` as our project_dir (where output files will be created), and that the input data and barcodes file are located in ``ipsimdata/``.

 .. parsed-literal::